Jinger Duggar Spends Time With Mom Michelle Ahead Of Mother’s Day

 Jinger Duggar has been living in Texas ever since she married Jeremy Vuolo in 2016.
 She is far away from her family in Arkansas and holidays are hard if she can’t see them during those times.
-Just recently, though, the mom-of-one did get to spend some quality time with her mother, Michelle Duggar.
+Just recently, though, the mom of one did get to spend some quality time with her mother, Michelle Duggar.

 Jinger shared a sweet photo via Instagram of her posing next to her mom.
 She looked happy to have Michelle visiting her in Texas.
-They aren’t able to spend as much time as they would like together and it has been difficult for Jinger.
+They aren’t able to spend as much time as they would like together, and it has been difficult for Jinger.
 She had expressed on a previous episode of Counting On just how tough it is at times not having her family around for advice or just to spend time doing things with them.

 Mother’s Day is coming up this Sunday, so this may have been an early celebration for Jinger to spend it with her mom.
 The Duggar daughter said in her Instagram caption that she considers her an amazing woman.